MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/add-check-policies.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]
 [!INCLUDE [version-vs-gt-eq-2019](../../includes/version-vs-gt-eq-2019.md)]

 Team Foundation Version Control administrators can add check-in policy requirements.
-These check-in policies require the user to take actions when they conduct a check-in to source control.
+These check-in policies require users to take actions when they conduct a check-in to source control.
 For example, a user can be required to associate a work item with a changeset.
 For more information about check-ins, see [Develop code and manage pending changes](develop-code-manage-pending-changes.md).
-By default, the following check-in policy types are available:

-- **Builds** requires that the last build was successful before any new changes can be checked in.
-- **Changeset Comments Policy** requires users to provide check-in comments.
-- **Code Analysis** requires that code analysis be run before code can be checked in.
-- **Custom Path Policy** scopes the other policies to specific folders or file types.
-- **Forbidden Patterns Policy** prevents check-ins with files that have forbidden filename patterns.
-- **Work Item Query Policy** specifies a work item query whose results are the only legal work items to associate with a check-in.
-- **Work Items** requires that one or more work items be associated with every check-in.

 > [!NOTE]
 > Visual Studio check-in policies must be set through Team Explorer, tf.exe, or [through registry keys declared in the pkgdef of a Visual Studio extension](/visualstudio/extensibility/internals/createpkgdef-utility).
 Policies only apply to a single installation of Visual Studio on your computer.
 If you have multiple installations of Visual Studio, you need to set the check-in policy on each installation.